Vanessa De Roide

-Vanessa Menendez (née: De Roide Toledo born August 1, 1987, in Carolina) is a Puerto Rican TV host, model and beauty pageant titleholder who winner of Nuestra Belleza Latina 2012.
+Vanessa Menendez (née: De Roide Toledo born August 1, 1987, in Carolina) is a Puerto Rican TV host, model and beauty pageant titleholder who was the winner of Nuestra Belleza Latina 2012.
 She was the female image of Fox Deportes.

 Miss Earth 2005

 She represented Puerto Rico in Miss Earth 2005 and finished in the Top 8.
 She also won the Best in Long Gown Award.
 As of 2021, De Roide, Yeidy Bosques, Nellys Pimentel and Krystal Badillo are currently the only 4 delegates from Puerto Rico to place in the finals, with Bosques winning the title of Miss Earth-Fire 2010 (3rd Runner-Up), Pimentel crowned Miss Earth 2019 and Badillo placed Top 8 in 2020.

 Miss Universe Puerto Rico 2012

 She represented Carolina at Miss Universe Puerto Rico 2012, finishing as first runner-up.

 Nuestra Belleza Latina 2012

 Vanessa de Roide won the title of Nuestra Belleza Latina 2012 on May 20, 2012.
 In addition to the title, she won a one-year contract with the Spanish speaking Univision, $250,000 in cash and prizes, and making her the second Puerto Rican woman to obtain the title, after Melissa Marty in 2008, and appeared on the cover of Cosmopolitan en Español magazine in 2012.